-We are highly dependent on the success of our products, especially the SurgiBot System.
-We cannot give any assurance that the FDA will grant regulatory clearance for the SurgiBot System, or will not require the more burdensome PMA submission and approval, nor can we give any assurance that the SurgiBot System or any of our other products will be successfully commercialized, for a number of reasons, including, without limitation, the potential introduction by our competitors of more clinically effective or cost-effective alternatives, or failure in our sales and marketing efforts.
+We are highly dependent on the success of our products, especially SurgiBotTM.
+We cannot give any assurance that the FDA will permit us to clinically test or grant regulatory clearance for the SurgiBotTM, nor can we give any assurance that SurgiBotTM or any of our other products will be successfully commercialized, for a number of reasons, including, without limitation, the potential introduction by our competitors of more clinically-effective or cost-effective alternatives or failure in our sales and marketing efforts, or our failure to obtain positive coverage determinations or reimbursement.
 Any failure to obtain clearance or approval of our products or to successfully commercialize them would have a material and adverse effect on our business.